-Pallet Shipping 101: How to Pack, Palletize & Prepare Your Freight for Shipping
+Pallet Shipping 101: How to Prepare Freight for Shipping

-Preparing your freight for shipping is very important to avoid any surprise upon arrival.
-Let’s review how to pack a pallet and package your freight.
+Preparing your freight for shipping is very important to avoid any surprises upon arrival.
+Let’s review how to ready a pallet and package your freight.

 We can never say it enough:

 - Package your products and pallet for strength: your products can be damaged on the inside of each box, on the pallet, and from other pallets.
 So protect it from the inside out.

 - Use quality packaging materials.
 This is very important, especially if you’re a new shipper.
 It’s worth the extra time, work, and cost.